-Marc and I were invited to a BBQ last weekend at the home of a friend of my stepson, Kuba.
+Marc and I were invited to a BBQ last weekend.
 Imagine my delight when we were welcomed with a beautiful spread of delicious salads (mixed greens, potato, and fruit), fresh olives and hummus, organic sausages, and a large pitcher of filtered water filled with fresh berries, mint, and a hint of lemon.

 Though there was also the usual fare of burgers and buns, missing was the tired bins of gloppy potato salad and coleslaw that contain more mayo than veggies, endless bowls of potato chips and/or Doritos, or liters of soda.

 As I was relaying my experience with Stephanie, we decided it would be a great topic to share with you.